ngrx/platform/docs/store/api.md

 @ngrx/store composes your map of reducers into a single reducer.
 Use the `metaReducers` configuration option to provide an array of meta-reducers that are composed from right to left.

+Note: Meta-reducers in NgRx are similar to middleware used in Redux.

 ```ts
 import { StoreModule, ActionReducer, MetaReducer } from '@ngrx/store';
 import { reducers } from './reducers';